Publications and publication types

 Publication configuration

-Each publication has a type that specifies the levels and numbering.
-If no value has been selected through the Publication Type field on the Properties page of the root document, then the type is default.
+If no value in the Publication type field, on the Document info & metadata panel of the publication root document, then the type is default.

 file in the template/[project]/publication/[type]